rylew2/portfolio-rylew/content/project/sharepoint-cra-starter.md

 3. We wanted to be able to deploy a Create React App build folder automatically to SharePoint from the command line

-This led to the development of a starter kit based on Create React App (CRA) that we could quickly iterate on and deploy to SharePoint.
+This led to the development of a starter kit based on Create React App (CRA) that we used to quickly iterate on and deploy to SharePoint.
 Starting from the basic CRA template, I will walk through the some of the key configuration steps to achieve a more seamless SharePoint development workflow that is able to pull in data.